agndam-corp/server-one/apps/adguard-home/README.md

 # AdGuard Home Backup and Restore Solution

-This project provides a complete backup and restore solution for AdGuard Home running in Kubernetes.
+This project provides a complete backup and restore solution for AdGuard Home running in Kubernetes, with support for DNS over HTTPS and DNS over TLS.

 ## Features